 I have made this chili before and it’s a family favorite.
 But we usually add some kind of meat to it.
 We have had it with lamb, pork and beef.
-But we were looking for something to make for the next time we went out to feed the homeless in our community that wasn’t expensive or time consuming.
+But we were looking for something to make for the next time we went out to feed the homeless in our community that wasn’t expensive or time-consuming.
 I had to try it without the meat and it was a success.
 The Chorizo not only gives you all the chili flavor it gives you that meaty flavor.
-Now instead of the soup I would normally take I can make Chili Beans and serve 200 or more on a budget.
-If your making this at home for your family try it with your favorite meat.
+Now instead of the soup, I would normally take I can make Chili Beans and serve 200 or more on a budget.
+If you’re making this at home for your family try it with your favorite meat.
 I add it in right after I cook the Chorizo and before the Onions and Garlic.
 Once the meat is brown I would continue on with the recipe as directed.
 I hope you enjoy my recipe, let me know in the comments what you think and if you try it.

 - 1 8 oz Chorizo Pork or Beef

 - 2 30 oz cans Black Beans Drained

 - 2 30 oz cans Pinto Beans Drained

 - 2 30 oz cans Kidney Beans Drained

 - 2 cloves Garlic Finely Chopped

 - 3 cups Water

 - Gather up all your ingredients and chop your onion and garlic

 - Brown Chorizo in a Dutch oven until you see the grease coming from the Chorizo about 5 minutes